top of page

 • Removal of "middle school attended" as a special factor.
 Because there are no longer any "underrepresented middle schools," due to the top 1.5% rule, whether or not a student attends an underrepresented middle school will no longer be considered.

-Based on the student's GPA/Transcript, Student Portrait Sheet, Problem-Solving Essay, and "special experience factors (free/reduced lunch, English as a Second Language, Disability Status), public school students will be ranked by middle school.
+Based on the student's GPA/Transcript, Student Portrait Sheet, Problem-Solving Essay, and "special experience factors (free/reduced lunch, English as a Second Language, Disability Status), public school students will be ranked by middle school in the TJ Admissions Process.
 It's considered a "holistic review."
 Each element is NOT individually scored.
 Instead, they will look at the entire package together to determine the ranking.
 The top 1.5% of the size of the 8th-grade class will automatically be admitted.
 For example, if a school has 400 8th-grade students, then 1.5% of 400 (or 6 students) would automatically be admitted.
 They will repeat this process for each public middle school.
-This will take up approximately 300 of the 550 total seats, and are referred to as "allocated" seats.
+This will take up approximately 300 of the 550 total seats, and are referred to as "allocated" seats in the TJ Admissions process.

 That leaves approximately 250 unallocated seats, for which private school students and all remaining public school students will compete on a county-wide level.
 Some counties (like Fairfax and Loudoun) have far more unallocated seats than districts like Arlington, Falls Church, or Prince William County which might have 0 or very few "unallocated" seats.